 Summary of course content

-Throughout this course you will understand the business activities of entities in the public and private sectors.
+Throughout this Cambridge IGCSE Business Studies course you will understand the business activities of entities in the public and private sectors.
 You will learn how different types of businesses are established, financed, run and regulated.
 Also, you will learn to appreciate the different economic players’ perspectives and the importance of innovation and entrepreneurship.
+Start your journey into the world of business and entrepreneurship today!

 - apply their knowledge and critical understanding to current issues and problems in a wide range of business contexts